Can HIV be cured?

-Although Brown’s viral load hasn’t ever reappeared as detectable, a number of important facts need to be considered.
-As of 2017, an estimated 36.9 million people were living with HIV, yet Brown is the only individual who remains free of the virus.
+Although Brown’s viral load did not reappear as detectable, a number of important facts need to be considered.
+As of 2017, an estimated 36.9 million people were living with HIV, yet Brown was the only individual who remained free of the virus.
 Other people have been “cured” before and in every case (except for Brown’s) their viral load has relapsed within a few years.

 While 18 consecutive ‘HIV-free’ months is remarkable, it’s still not sufficient proof that remission will last permanently.
 Any claim that an HIV patient is “functionally cured,” must be supported by ongoing and consecutive test results pointing to an undetectable viral load.

 To some extent, this is accomplished today with ARVs.
 ARVs are HIV treatment medications which suppress the virus to such low levels that it’s no longer detectable in the bloodstream.
-This idea is been supported by government agencies like the U.S. Center for Disease Control and Prevention.
+This idea has been supported by government agencies like the U.S. Centers for Disease Control and Prevention.

 A functional cure occurs when HIV patients no longer require treatment to keep the virus suppressed.
 We are slowly heading in the right direction, thanks to multiple vaccines currently being studied and milestones in the pharmaceutical landscape.
 Scientists around the world hope that this will lead to long-acting HIV treatments (pills and vaccines) entering the market more frequently.